 - Standard number - ISN, ISSN, ISBN - these are unique numbers given to periodicals (ISSNs) and books (ISBNs).
 They are required for interlibrary loans.

-How to find an article in our databases or in the library
+How to find an article

 When you find a citation for an article that you'd like to read, the first place to check is our Journal List...